 - Macroeconomic policies: macroeconomic, fiscal, budget, finance, monetary, trade, industry, investment, international cooperation, and banking.

 - Regional and autonomy policies: regional autonomy, regional development, underdeveloped regions, border areas, rural and urban, transmigration, urban development, regional government capacity development, and inter-regional cooperation.

 - Infrastructure policies: energy, telecommunications, land transportation, sea transportation, air transportation, railways, water supply, housing and settlements, sanitation, drainages, and irrigations.

 - Natural resource and environmental policies: non-renewable natural resources, renewable natural resources, environment, forestry, agriculture, marine, fisheries, and nature.

 - Human resources policies: education, health, youth, sports, culture, science, and technology.

 - Law, politics, defense, and security policies: law, politics, defense, security, foreign affairs, domestic affairs, regulations, legislations, public administration, and governance.

 - Policies for strategic issues: poverty alleviation, climate change, middle-income country trap, bonus demography, unemployment, labor, social security, population, etc.

-JPP is an open media for academics, researchers, government officials, and policy practitioners who are interested in delivering research to policy, bridging knowledge to make better government programs and other policies.
+JPP is an open media for academics, researchers, government officials, and policy practitioners who are interested in submitting policy research papers, policy papers, or working papers.
 There is no charge for all processes.